heptarch/heptarch.github.io/drafts/demon.md

  about the platforms in drowse and languor---the newspapers wilting with damp---lamps lit at midday---and even the bronze likeness of George Stephenson, that commanding and self-willed presence, seems asleep.
- There is a bump, and an odd sound muffled by the vapour.
+ There is a bump, and a low-pitched screech muffled by the vapour.
- The stationmaster turns in his chair, mutters some imprecation, then returns to his dream of rarebit and rum.
+ The stationmaster mutters some imprecation, turns in his chair, and continues dreaming of rarebit and rum.

 <p align="center">
   ⁂
   </p>

-Ȣ. As Ellen descends to the tunnels she feels as if she is becoming her true self once more.
+Ȣ. As Ellen descends to the tunnels, she feels as if she is becoming her true self once more.

 <!-- ʕ. *They brought back the king who had been deposed, and gave him